verus-lang/verus/Status:-currently-supported-Rust-features.md

 The following items are not yet supported:
 - type aliases: high priority
-- trait definitions: high priority
+- trait definitions: supported (with limitations)
 - constant items: supported, for the most common uses
 - static items: low priority
 - union definitions: unsafe, and therefore unsupported